Market Insights, February 2022

 Monthly Market Roundup | U.S. Equities

-Big Movers In February 2022
+Big Movers in February 2022

 Nucor (NUE): The steelmaker rallied following a strong quarterly report in late January.
 It’s benefiting from rising prices and strong metal demand.
 NUE is the only steelmaker in the S&P 500.